fabiomcosta/mootools-meio-mask/README.md

 Notice
 ------

+Versions 1.x will support MooTools 1.2.x while 2.x will support 1.3.x.
-You need version mootools-core 1.2.4 because there are some use of the Browser.Engine.gecko engine detection, which is not correct on versions < 1.2.4.
+You need version mootools-core 1.2.4 (or greater) because there are some use of the Browser.Engine.gecko engine detection, which is not correct on versions < 1.2.4.

 How to use
 ----------